What to know before buying a house at auction

 Minimum bid auction

 A minimum bid auction starts at a set minimum price.
-While in an absolute auction, you could make a bid for as little as a single penny, in minimum bid auctions, the auctioneer will publish a minimum accepted price, such as $50,000 or $125,000, and all bids must be above that number.
+While in an absolute auction, you could make a bid for as little as a single penny, in minimum bid auctions, the auctioneer will publish a minimum accepted price, such as $50,000 or $125,000, and all bids must exceed that number.

 Reserve auction